Battle of Morotai: Background

-In July 1944, General Douglas MacArthur, the commander of the South West Pacific Area, selected Morotai as the location for air bases and naval facilities needed to support the liberation of Mindanao in the Philippines, which at the time was planned for 15 November.
-While Morotai was undeveloped, it was preferred over Halmahera as the larger and much better-defended island was judged too difficult to capture and secure.
+In July 1944, General Douglas MacArthur, the commander of the South West Pacific Area, selected Morotai as the location for air bases and naval facilities needed to support the liberation of Mindanao in the Philippines.
+At the time this landing in the Philippines was planned for 15 November.
+While Morotai was undeveloped, it was preferred over Halmahera, as the larger and much better-defended island was judged too difficult to capture and secure.
 The occupation of Morotai was designated Operation Tradewind.
 The landing was scheduled to take place on 15 September 1944, the same day as the 1st Marine Division's landing at Peleliu.
 This schedule allowed the main body of the United States Pacific Fleet to simultaneously protect both operations from potential Japanese counter-attacks.

 As little opposition was expected at Morotai, Allied planners decided to land the invasion force close to the airfield sites on the Doroeba Plain.
-Two beaches in the south-west coast of the island were selected as suitable landing sites, and were designated Red Beach and White Beach.
+Two beaches on the south-west coast of the island were selected as suitable landing sites and were designated Red Beach and White Beach.
 The Allied plan called for all three infantry regiments of the 31st Division to be landed across these beaches on 15 September and swiftly drive inland to secure the plain.
 As Morotai's interior had no military value, the Allies did not intend to advance beyond a perimeter needed to defend the airfields.
 Planning for the construction of airfields and other base installations was also conducted prior to the landing, and tentative locations for these facilities had been selected by 15 September.